JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 * If `N` is not divisible by `blockDim`, then there will be **always** threads not doing anything, therefore we need to have the `if` statement that we are within bounds.
 * The `blockDim` has to be divisible by 32, which is the size of the warp.

 While the `vadd` example is nice, it is trivial and can be achieved by `map` as shown above.
-A simple operation that is everything but trivial to impement is *reduction*, since it ends up in a single operation.
+A simple operation that is everything but trivial to implement is *reduction*, since it ends up in a single operation.
 It also allows to demonstrate, why efficient kernels needs to be written at three levels: warp, block, and grid.
 The exposition below is based on [JuliaCon tutorial on GPU programming](https://github.com/maleadt/juliacon21-gpu_workshop/blob/main/deep_dive/CUDA.ipynb).

 The first naive implementation might looks like
 ```julia